Dachshunds are tiny, but they were bred to do some pretty big jobs. Here’s the lowdown on everyone’s favorite vertically challenged dog.

 Despite this rocky period, the resilient breed weathered two World Wars and has been welcomed back into the hearts of Americans thanks to some serious PR work.
 Today, dachshunds are the 10th most popular breed in America.

 6. The first Olympic mascot was a dachshund.

-Waldi the dachshund was born during the 1972 Munich games’ Organizing Committee’s Christmas party in 1969.
-Partygoers were given crayons and modeling clay to come up with a suitable mascot.
+The idea for Waldi the dachshund was hatched during the 1972 Munich games’ organizing committee’s Christmas party in 1969.
+Attendees used crayons and modeling clay to create a mascot.
 Dachshunds are known for their athleticism and courage, so the colorful dog seemed like the perfect face for the Olympics.

 7. Artists love dachshunds.

 Famous artists have seemed to be drawn to the little dogs.
 Andy Warhol would often bring his doxie to interviews and let the dog “answer” the questions he didn’t like.
 When Picasso met David Douglas Duncan’s dachshund, Lump, in 1957, it was love at first sight.
 Their relationship was chronicled in Duncan’s Picasso and Lump: A Dachshund's Odyssey.

 David Hockney was another dachshund aficionado.
 His two dogs, Stanley and Boodgie, were featured in 45 oil paintings and a whole book.
 The Far Side creator Gary Larson even used the dogs for a parody book called Wiener Dog Art: A Far Side Collection—a whole collection of classic art pieces with dachshunds added in for comedic effect.

 8. The hot dog was named after the breed.